-History and tradition of western theatre with analysis and discussion of representative drama, classical to contemporary
+History and tradition of western theatre with analysis and discussion of representative drama, classical to contemporary.
+Introduction to Theatre fulfills three units of the humanities and fine arts requirement for the A.A. and A.S. degrees.

 DR 104 Principles and Techniques of Play Production/3 Units